regebro/xmldiff2/README.rst

 As a library::

   from lxml import etree
-  from xmldiff2 import match, format
+  from xmldiff2 import diff, format

   with open('file1.xml', 'rt', encoding='utf8') as f:
       file1 = etree.parse(f)